ESB Networks Ireland: Services, Faults & Contact

 Once you have applied for a new ESB connection, you should receive a quote within 15 days.
 If you accept the quote, ESB Networks will aim to complete the new connection within 60 business days.
 Most ESB new connections are completed within just 10 working days.

-ESB Login & Online
+What is the ESB Login & Online Account?

 As mentioned before, Electric Ireland is now the new name of the ESB branch that manages the retail side of its energy supplying business.
 Therefore, the ESB login for customers’ online accounts is now managed through the Electric Ireland login page.
 It is worth checking out, Electric Ireland customers can do the following through their online account: